 Located as far west as you can go in Maryland, the Garrett State Forest was established in 1906 as the first managed forest in the state.
-Today, the forest is an expansive 7,000 acres (28 km2) and offers three options for camping: designated camping areas with multiple sites, primitive camping sites located along the road, and back-country camping.
+Today, the forest is an expansive 7,000 acres (2800ha) and offers three options for camping: designated camping areas with multiple sites, primitive camping sites located along the road, and back-country camping.
 The forest is a hiker’s paradise, with lots of trails to choose from that highlight the diversity of an eastern hardwood forest, and has easy access to Herrington Manor State Park and Swallow Falls State Park.

 Big Run State Park

-If you’re looking for camping that is a little more rustic, check out Big Run State Park.
+If you’re looking for camping in Maryland that’s a little more rustic, check out Big Run State Park.
 The small park has 29 campsites that are available year-round, but the park doesn’t have drinking water or showers available.
 The park is at the north end of the Savage River reservoir, and you can enjoy boating and fishing on the water.
 The campground also has direct access to the Monroe Run Trail, which extends five miles in the park to the Monroe Run scenic overlook.